pg-format/pg-formatter/README.md

 * `npm run peggy` to update the parser from `src/pg.pegjs`
 * `npm run webpack` to update the web application
+* `nom run docs` to update the grammar in EBNF form

 Run `npm test` to execute unit tests.